-Most of the stories we buy are under 1000 words.
-We'll usually run one long story per issue, but your best bet is to send us something short that we're not going to forget.
+Most of the stories we buy are 750 to 2000 words.
+Your best bet is to send us something short that we're not going to forget.
 We strongly encourage submissions by women writers who help dilute the nasty testosterone scent in the Squid offices.
 Try sending us something experimental or something beautiful or something profane.
 But please, no sloppy wandering grade-school humor stories.

-Did I say that flash is your best bet of getting in Space Squid?
-Hell, no. We are so damn desperate for comics, and it doesn't matter what kind: gag, strip, or full-page adventure.
+We love comics, and it doesn't matter what kind: gag, strip, or full-page adventure.
 Shoot, even meandering experimental comics with stupid non sequiturs are cool with us.
 Color is great, too; we anticipate our future paper publications will also be in full color.

-No matter what you do, all you're going to get out of us is a flat payment of $5 USD and a contributors copy (that you have to take whether you want to or not).
-If you are so unfortunate that we accept two of your products in a single issue, then you're still only going to get that measly five bucks and a copy.
+No matter what you do, all you're going to get out of us is a flat payment of $5 USD or $5 credit toward a Squid funny t-shirt.
+If you are so unfortunate that we accept two of your products in a single issue, then you're still only going to get that measly five bucks.

 How to submit

 Send your story or graphic as an attachment (either RTF or JPG, preferably) via the form at the bottom of this page.
 This works for most people, but if you have trouble with it you can email us directly at:

 We do suspect that spamfiltering might be causing some submissions to be lost.
 This is the sucky spam-littered world we live in, and is not an intentional squid conspiracy.
 You can email us if you don't hear back in a month, but only if you've checked your own spam folder for our emails.
 Neurotic writers who berate us only to find they ignored our responses will be docked a full month's pay.
 Ha ha.

 Standard manuscript format is preferable.
 Putting your personal information at the top of the file is going to mitigate mistakes we will possibly or probably make later.